roryprimrose/Divergic.Configuration.Autofac/README.md

 # Custom Resolution

-Need to resolve configuration from something other an a JSON file?
+Need to resolve a root configuration object from something other than a JSON file?
 The ```ConfigurationModule``` will accept any ```IConfigurationResolver```.
 You can write any custom resolver and provide it to the module.

 # Example